MichaelAHood/readmissions-risk-scorer/README.md

 maxDepths = [6, 8, 12]
 kFolds = 5

-# Grid search with corss-validation
+# Grid search with cross-validation
 for trees in numTrees:
     for depth in maxDepths:
         scores = []